Simoxus/scp-project-unity/ATTRIBS.md

 SCP-1499 is based on "SCP-1499 - The Gas Mask", by "Trasknari"

 The Anomalous Ducks are based on "Log of Anomalous Ducks", by "Skara Brae"

+The "Substation 9" location is based on "Substation 9", by "The Great Hippo"